Do I Have A Crush Or Is It Real Love?

 Ever wonder, "Do I have a crush or is it, real love?"
 There are some who claim that EVERY time we are infatuated, we are experiencing some form of love.
 Is it attraction or is it "real love" and what is a real love for that matter?
 Is it real love when two people stay together for a long time…but then divorce 20 or 30 years later?
 This kind of phenomenon can leave some with difficulty defining what real love is and figuring out how to measure it.

 Is it love when a couple of teenagers hook up but then over time realize that they have feelings for one another.
 Maybe they even get married and have children.
-What started off as a "crush" (because teenagers don't know any better, or so they claim) has now been together for 50 years!
+What started off as a "crush" can lead to being together for 50 years!

 These kinds of phenomena can leave some with difficulty defining what real love is and figuring out how to measure it.
 Some may even be left with unrealistic expectations of what a relationship should be and feel like or how to define all the emotions felt in a new relationship.
 Deciding how to move forward in a romantic relationship is a big decision and deciding to too soon about the feelings involved in a relationship can have detrimental consequences.